A Unified Approach to Diffusion Analysis of Queues with General Patience-time Distributions: Model and Asymptotic Framework

-\end{theorem} The statement of the result is the same as Theorem~2.1 of \cite{DaiHe2010} who studied the same queueing process when patience time is not scaled.
-In other words, the function $f(x)=\alpha x$ where $\alpha=F'(0)$.
-However, due to the general framework \eqref{eq:pat-distr-scale} for treating patience time distribution, we need a stronger condition.
-The additional assumption we need is \eqref{eq:modular-cont}, which is mainly used to deal with the nonlinearity of the function $f$.
+Corollary \ref{corollary:abandon-limit} (ii) is the same as Theorem 2.1 of \cite{DaiHe2010} who obtained such asymptotic relationship when the patience time is not scaled and only \eqref{eq:lambda-limit}--\eqref{eq:stoc-bdd} hold.
+However, due to the general scaling \eqref{eq:pat-distr-scale} for patience-time distributions, we need the additional condition \eqref{eq:modular-cont} to deal with the nonlinearity of the function $f(\cdot)$.